Coming Out of the Shadows

 What I’ve been pondering lately is how a person could repeatedly hurt another.
 What kind of person do you have to be to treat someone with disrespect, malice, and contempt?

-I’ve worked hard to heal myself, but I would get hurt again.
-I knew I had to change.
+I’ve worked hard to heal myself, yet I would get hurt again.
+I knew the only way to fix that issue was to change.

 How are we supposed to believe we deserve better?
 Children aren’t born with good self-worth; it’s learned.

 I had to learn how to soothe my soul and fix what was once broken.
-And I am very grateful to be the person I am today with a positive outlook and with a loving and supportive husband.
+And I am very grateful to be the person I am today, with a positive outlook and a loving, supportive husband.
 It’s been a noble endeavor to see myself as a worthwhile person who deserves respect and recognition for who I am and what I do.

 However, I have been staying in the shadows.

-So much shame, wrong messages, and fear have controlled my destiny, and though I now believe I am worthy of the life I choose, taking action has to be paramount.
-Wishes and desires makes a dream reality.
-I wasn’t taking myself seriously because I was seeking external validation for an internal struggle that I’ve had with being okay being my real self.
+So much shame, misinformation, and fear have controlled my destiny, and although I now believe I am worthy of the life I choose, taking action must be paramount.
+Wishes and desires cannot make a dream a reality; action and effort are necessary to accompany them.
+I hadn’t been taking myself seriously and I was seeking external validation for an internal struggle that I’ve had with being okay being my real self.

 I know that others have struggles, too.
 We’re all just getting through life the best we can.
-I’ve been hiding myself a lot for fear of being seen as someone I’m not.
+I’ve been hiding myself a lot, fearing that I’ll be seen as someone I’m not.
 We need to celebrate our unique auras and inspire others to do the same.
 That’s what I’m doing.

-I’ve been living in the shadows trying to protect myself from criticism, judgment, and pain.
+I’ve been living in the shadows, trying to protect myself from criticism, judgment, and pain.
+I won’t do that anymore.

 To being in the light,